pretix/pretix/doc/api/resources/reusablemedia.rst

    :query integer linked_giftcard: Only show media linked to the given gift card.
    :query string expand: If you pass ``"linked_giftcard"``, ``"linked_giftcard.owner_ticket"``, ``"linked_orderposition"``,
                          or ``"customer"``, the respective field will be shown as a nested value instead of just an ID.
-                         The nested objects are identical to the respective resources, except that the ``linked_orderposition`` will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
+                         The nested objects are identical to the respective resources, except that order positions will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
 The parameter can be given multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch